securevale/swift-confidential/README.md

 ### Experimental Mode

+Experimental features in YAML-based obfuscation are available only when Experimental Mode is enabled.
+See below for a list of versions that ship with experimental APIs and their descriptions.

 <details>
 <summary><strong>Swift Confidential 0.4.0-0.4.2</strong></summary>

 Swift Confidential 0.4.0 introduces experimental support for Swift 6 language mode by replacing the [`@Obfuscated` property wrapper](https://github.com/securevale/swift-confidential/blob/0.4.2/Sources/ConfidentialKit/Obfuscation/PropertyWrappers/Obfuscated.swift) with an [`@Obfuscated` macro](https://github.com/securevale/swift-confidential/blob/0.4.2/Sources/_ConfidentialKit/Obfuscation/Macros/Obfuscated.swift).

+> **Caution**
+> Swift macros have a noticeable impact on build time, especially on CI/CD machines with limited CPU and memory.
+To address this issue, starting with Xcode 16.4, you can consider enabling [SwiftSyntax prebuilts for macros](https://forums.swift.org/t/preview-swift-syntax-prebuilts-for-macros/80202).

+</details>

 To use experimental API for generated Swift code:

 1. Explicitly enable Experimental Mode by setting `experimentalMode` configuration option to `true` in your `confidential.yml` configuration file.
 2. In the applicable SwiftPM and/or Xcode targets, change your target dependency from the `ConfidentialKit` to the `_ConfidentialKit` (note the leading underscore) library.

-> **Note**
+> [!NOTE]
 > Experimental Mode requires the Swift 6 toolchain (i.e. Xcode 16.0 or later).

-> **Caution**
-> Swift macros have a noticeable impact on build time, especially on CI/CD machines with limited CPU and memory.
-To address this issue, starting with Xcode 16.4, you can consider enabling [SwiftSyntax prebuilts for macros](https://forums.swift.org/t/preview-swift-syntax-prebuilts-for-macros/80202).

-</details>

-## Configuration
+### Configuration

 Swift Confidential supports a number of configuration options, all of which are stored in a single YAML configuration file.

-### YAML configuration keys
+#### YAML configuration keys

 The table below lists the keys to include in the configuration file along with the type of information to include in each.
 Any other keys in the configuration file are ignored by the CLI tool.